 Williams served 22 years in the U.S. Army as a healthcare manager, recruiter, and combat medic, with combat tours in Afghanistan, Iraq, Kuwait, and Saudi Arabia.
 Upon retiring, he realized that war experience had not prepared him to enter the corporate workforce.
 After a few job rejections, it became clear that he needed to earn a college degree.
-He discovered Excelsior College and in attending, gained a renewed sense of confidence.
+He discovered Excelsior University and in attending, gained a renewed sense of confidence.
 He learned better research techniques, improved his writing, and developed better public speaking skills.
 He says, “I learned that despite my age or length of absence from school, I was still highly capable of learning and could excel amongst my academic peers.”

 Williams’s improved research and public-speaking skills were noticed by the director of his local Red Cross chapter and he was selected to help with many special projects and as the spokesperson for an initiative to address and reduce veteran suicides.
 His degree has enabled him to fulfill a role in response to COVID-19 where he serves as a crucial advisor in organizational disease management, surveillance, and prevention.

 Patricia A. Tolan, of Simpsonville, South Carolina, completed an Associate in Science in Nursing in October 2019, with honors.
 She is currently working with the State of South Carolina’s COVID-19 response division.